 Research Interests: non-market strategy, organizational decision-making under uncertainty, firm-performance implications of corporate philanthropy, social-welfare implications of business strategy, organizational learning and knowledge management, business provision of collective goods, organizational responses to systemic risks

 I am interested in the drivers and consequences of non-market strategy under risk and uncertainty.
 I focus on contexts of high-magnitude, low-probability shocks that disrupt the status quo in market systems, such as natural disasters.
-I argue that high-stake decisions that affect significantly the availability of rents and market competition often occur during these time intervals.
-I am also fascinated by the role of business organizations' responses in contributing to collective goods and their impact in economic redistribution.
+I believe that high-stake choices that affect significantly the availability of rents and business performance are often made during these time intervals.
+Likewise, the implications of non-market behavior on society at large may be exarcerbated.

-Currently, I am focused on three lines of research: how firm-market linkages affect non-market decision-making in the aftermath of systemic shocks, how organizations overcome information scarcity during such time spans, and how the characteristics of the organizational decision and the institutional context drive firm performance and social welfare.
+Currently, I am focused on three lines of research: how firm-market linkages affect non-market decision-making in the aftermath of systemic shocks, how organizations overcome information scarcity during such time spans, and how the characteristics of the organizational choice, external stakeholders' needs, and the institutional context drive firm performance and social welfare.
 More information on these studies can be found in my Research.